 This section is applicable to private, commercial and public recreational development.
-When recreational development is part of public access required by this Program or the Shoreline Management Act, the development shall also be subject to Section 19.400.145.
+When recreational development includes public access required by this Program or the Shoreline Management Act, the development shall also be subject to Section 19.400.145.

 Where recreational development is proposed in the following designations, the identified permit requirements shall apply.